TWS2401/Dame-Tu-Cosita-Mega-Drive-Adventure/README.txt

-"Dame Tu Cosita: Mega Drive Adventure" is a work-in-progress hack of Sonic The Hedgehog.
-It is based off of internet memes within recent years.
-It includes original level layouts and palette changes.
+"Dame Tu Cosita: Mega Drive Adventure" is a work-in-progress hack of Sonic the Hedgehog for the Sega Mega Drive.
+It is based off of memes within (what was at the time) recent years.
+It includes original level layouts and palette changes (for now).
 The hack includes 6 different zones:

 Mars Zone - based off of the "Dame Tu Cosita" music video background Walmart Zone - based off of the infamous Jake Paul quote "WALMART"